No-deal Brexit warning for UK drivers

 No-deal Brexit may affect IDP rules

-In addition to obtaining a Green Card, a no-deal Brexit may mean drivers heading to mainland Europe after 29 March are required to get an international driving permit (IDP) too.
+In addition to obtaining a Green Card, a no-deal Brexit may mean drivers heading to mainland Europe after after the leave date are required to get an international driving permit (IDP) too.

 Currently, UK licence holders can drive in all EU and European Economic Area (EEA) countries.
 However, a no-deal Brexit could mean an end to this agreement.

 The UK issues three types of IDP.